-CHAPTER 12 TRANSPORTATION AND ECONOMIC CORRIDOR OVERLAY DISTRICT
+CHAPTER 11 TRANSPORTATION AND ECONOMIC CORRIDOR OVERLAY DISTRICT

-- 12.01 Purpose
+- 11.01 Purpose

-- 12.02 Overlay Established [Townships]/Applicability [Villages]
+- 11.02 Overlay Established [Townships]

-- 12.03 Permitted Uses
+- 11.03 Permitted Uses

-- 12.04 Lot Size, Lot Width and Setback Requirements
+- 11.04 Lot Size, Lot Width and Setback Requirements

-- 12.05 General Development Standards
+- 11.05 General Development Standards

-12.01 PURPOSE (TOWNSHIPS)
+11.01 PURPOSE (TOWNSHIPS)

-- a) The Transportation and Economic Corridor Overlay District (TECO) is created pursuant to [ORC Section 519.021(C)(for Townships) / 713.06 (for Villages)] to further the purpose of promoting the general welfare, encouraging the efficient use of land and resources, promoting public and utility services, and encouraging innovation in the planning and building of appropriate types of retail, office, and commercial development.
-This Overlay encourages flexibility of design to promote and accommodate environmentally sensitive and efficient use of the land, thereby allowing for a unified development that: - 1) Proactively concentrates new development along major corridors or at significant intersections/interchanges; - 2) Protects the rural character along the major corridors; - Adopts common and consistent development standards among local jurisdictions; - 4) - 5) Preserve unique or sensitive natural resources; - 6) Assures compatibility between proposed land uses through appropriate development controls; and - 7) Enhances the welfare and economy of Fairfield County by making available a variety of employment opportunities, providers of goods, as well as providing a variety of housing options for the County residents.
+- a) The Transportation and Economic Corridor Overlay District (TECO) is created pursuant to [ORC Section 519.021(C)] to further the purpose of promoting the general welfare, encouraging the efficient use of land and resources, promoting public and utility services, and encouraging innovation in the planning and building of appropriate types of retail, office, and commercial development.
+This Overlay encourages flexibility of design to promote and accommodate environmentally sensitive and efficient use of the land, thereby allowing for a unified development that: - 1) Proactively concentrates new development along major corridors or at significant intersections/interchanges; - 2) Protects the rural character along the major corridors; - 3) Adopts common and consistent development standards among local jurisdictions; - 4) - 5) Preserve unique or sensitive natural resources; - 6) Assures compatibility between proposed land uses through appropriate development controls; and - 7) Enhances the welfare and economy of Fairfield County by making available a variety of employment opportunities, providers of goods, as well as providing a variety of housing options for the County residents.

-12.02 OVERLAY ESTABLISHED [Townships Only]
+11.02 OVERLAY ESTABLISHED [Townships Only]